Earl Young (architect): First homes

 The next home Young built resembled an English cottage.
 It was built between 1928 and 1929 with flat white stones and white mortar.
 Its rolled eaves are the first clue to the undulating roofs Young would later construct.

 From 1929 to 1930, Young built two homes.
 The first was made mostly of stones with red mortar between them.
 The stucco gables playfully have eight stones "tossed" into them.
 This is the only home he built without a sheltered entrance.
 The second of the two homes has a distinct Swiss chalet influence.

 In 1930, Herman Panama commissioned a home made of cobblestone from Young.
 The house is called The Norman Panama House after Herman Panama's son, a Hollywood producer, writer, and director.
 Local legend has it that the house was a place written in and about in some his films, such as White Christmas.

 Young designed a home called The Owl House, which was constructed from 1930 to 1931.
 The house was made entirely of granite.
 It received its name from the two round windows on its front that resemble eyes.

 The Enchanted Cottage was built next.
 It is the only structure that Young built but did not design.
 This is evident because the house has many straight lines and right angles, unlike Young's other homes.
 Mr. and Mrs. Cross convinced Young to build the house based on House Pattern 357 from Ladies' Home Journal (which at the time was a leader, along with other home-centered magazines, in popularizing architects and architectural plans).
 He gave it his own touch with a stone exterior and a slight change to the dormer windows.

-Soon after, he bought The Golden Rule, a sailboat, from a friend.
+Soon after, Young bought The Golden Rule, a sailboat, from a friend.
 Young convinced the Coast Guard to haul it out in front Boulder Park and beach it.
 Its only purpose was to act as a conversation piece, although, Lake Michigan's rough summer waves and harsh icy winters soon demolished the boat.

 Young's next home was The Pagoda House, finished in 1935.
 Constructed of limestone, it had Oriental, Gothic and Swiss influences.
 This was the last home he built in Boulder Park.